shreya-847/Shreya-Tumuluru/README.md

-# Shreya-Tumuluru
-Click Here to Know About Me 🌐👩‍💻

 # Hey there! 👋 I'm Shreya Tumuluru

 I'm a 3rd-year student at Ramaiah Institute of Technology, passionate about coding, machine learning, and data science.